So You Think You Can Dance (American TV series) season 18: Challenge shows

-For the first time this series, the judges are solely responsible for which dancers are safe and which are eliminated, with no audience voting.
-Previously, the dancers which received the most audience votes each week would be safe from elimination.
+For the first time this series, the judges are solely responsible for which contestants are safe and which are going home, with no audience voting.
+Previously, the contestants which received the most audience votes each week would be safe from been sent home.

 Top 10 Perform – Challenge #1: Music Videos (April 15, 2024)

 In this challenge, the top 10 contestants were divided into two groups of five contestants; each group performed a music video together.
 The contestants were judged by how they performed both during the filming of the music video as well as the finished product.
 The judges determined the bottom 4 contestants; the bottom 4 each performed a solo and the judges sent home two contestants in each gender.